 He is a 2011 StartingBloc Innovation Fellow and a 2010 Nigeria Leadership Initiative Future Leader, part of the Aspen Global Leadership Network.
 For his work with Libraries Across Africa (LAA) and the Afyazima Blood Pressure mCuff, he received the Dell Best Social Innovation Leveraging Technology Award in 2011 and 2012, respectively, and also won the 2011 New York Ideas Marketplace Top Social Enterprise Pitch Award.

 He was named a 2012 Dell Global Innovation Ambassador for his role in supporting social innovation, and also selected as a 2012 MIT Global Start-up Fellow for global contribution to entrepreneurial development.
-He was named among the Top 10 Black Students in the UK for 2012 and is also a 2011 Fellow at the Harambe Entrepreneur Alliance , a gathering of highly educated young African entrepreneurs seeking to translate ideas about the development of Africa into action, He currently serves on the Steering Committee of the Nigeria Health Innovation Marketplace.
+He was named among the Top 10 Black Students in the UK for 2012 and is also a 2011 Fellow at the Harambe Entrepreneur Alliance , a gathering of highly educated young African entrepreneurs seeking to translate ideas about the development of Africa into action.

 A global health advocate and an avid long-distance runner, Idris speaks English, Yoruba, and Arabic and splits his time between his operational bases in the United States and Nigeria.